serialport/node-serialport/README.md

 **_callback (optional)_**

 Called once a connection is closed.
 Closing a connection will also remove all event listeners.
-The callback should be a function that looks like: `function (error) { ... }`
+The callback should be a function that looks like: `function (error) { ... }` If called without an callback and there is an error, an error event will be emitted.

 ## Events